QianZeHao123/MDS-Research-Project/Dissertation/main.typ

   ),
 )

-The setting of interaction rules, the selection of key parameters and the verification of results of ABM are the core links in the modeling process.
-The interaction rules are usually implemented by setting the behavior and topological structure of the agent, including the "Soup" model, cellular automata, Euclidean space, GIS and network topology @macal_agent-based_2009.
-The key parameters cover the personal characteristics and environmental factors of the agent @conte_agent-based_2014, and may also include specific belief parameters @ramchurn_trust_2004.
-The result verification methods include comparing the ABM simulation results with classical models or empirical data, adopting multi-level verification methods (calibrating parameters at the micro level and observing the reality of macro behavior) @conte_agent-based_2014, and using social network analysis and participatory simulation to obtain information about agent behavior and interaction.
-However, due to the complexity of ABM models, verification and calibration remain one of the main challenges, and the lack of standardized methods makes it difficult to interpret and analyze the results.
+In the ABM modeling process, the setting of interaction rules, the selection of key parameters and the verification of results are the core links.
+The interaction rules are usually implemented by setting the behavior and topology of the agent, including the "soup" model, cellular automaton, Euclidean space, GIS and network topology @macal_agent-based_2009.
+The key parameters cover the personal characteristics and environmental factors of the agent
+@conte_agent-based_2014, and sometimes also include specific belief parameters
+@ramchurn_trust_2004.

+There are various methods for verifying the results: ABM simulation results can be compared with classical models or empirical data, multi-level verification methods can be used (calibrating parameters at the micro level and observing the authenticity of macro behavior) @conte_agent-based_2014, or social network analysis and participatory simulation can be used to obtain agent behavior and interaction information.

+However, the complexity of ABM models makes verification and calibration still a major challenge.
+The lack of standardized methods also increases the difficulty of result interpretation and analysis.
+These issues still need to be further explored and resolved by researchers.

 === Pros and Cons of ABM and its Applications